 The University is generally a safe place and security patrol the campus 24 hours a day, 365 days a year.
 However, it is good to be aware of where to find help if you think that you or someone else is at risk.

-The campus security team are based in York House and can be reached through the 24-hour reception there.
+The campus Security Centre is based in Bramber House and can be reached through the 24-hour Residential Reception there.

 They can also be contacted by calling 8234 on an internal phone or +44 (0)1273 678234 from a mobile.
 Their email address is firstname.lastname@example.org.